Fake Loan App List (2026 – Apps Banned or Flagged in India)

 Flip Cash

-Banned by RBI due to unauthorised operations, hidden charges and high interest rates.
+Flagged for unauthorised operations, hidden charges, and high interest rates

 ApnaAroham